-Suggestions to minimise the risks to teleworkers who have not been able to prepare their home workplace properly: Offer guidance to staff working from home on how to set-up a workstation at home and how to best perform under current conditions Allow workers to take equipment that they use at work home on a temporary basis (if they cannot pick it up themselves, consider arranging its delivery), e.g. computer, monitor, keyboard, mouse, printer, chair, footrest or lamp. ----------------------------------- Encourage staff to take regular breaks (around every 30 minutes) to stand up, move and stretch Schedule regular on-line meetings (best as video-conference) to maintain team links and communication flow, encourage "chats" and "informal virtual coffee meetings" As soon as physical office presence is allowed, consider rotating staff between home office and company office to mitigate feelings of isolation and disconnect In case teleworkers have family obligations, making working hours flexible Assist staff in setting healthy boundaries between work and free time by communicating clearly when they are expected to be working and available.
+Suggestions to minimise the risks to teleworkers who have not been able to prepare their home workplace properly:

+Offer guidance to staff working from home on how to set-up a workstation at home and how to best perform under current conditions

+Allow workers to take equipment that they use at work home on a temporary basis (if they cannot pick it up themselves, consider arranging its delivery), e.g. computer, monitor, keyboard, mouse, printer, chair, footrest or lamp.

+Give teleworkers support in the use of IT equipment and software, tele and videoconferencing

+Encourage staff to take regular breaks (around every 30 minutes) to stand up, move and stretch

+Schedule regular on-line meetings (best as video-conference) to maintain team links and communication flow, encourage "chats" and "informal virtual coffee meetings"

+As soon as physical office presence is allowed, consider rotating staff between home office and company office to mitigate feelings of isolation and disconnect

+In case teleworkers have family obligations, making working hours flexible a) ...Someone becomes unwell at the workplace and there is reason to suspect they may have come into contact with COVID-19

+Assist staff in setting healthy boundaries between work and free time by communicating clearly when they are expected to be working and available.